AviatrixSystems/Docs/HowTos/paloalto_API_setup.rst

 Install license in Panorama, without correct license, it won't work.

 b.
-Upgrade Panorama Panorama
+Upgrade Panorama
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Upgrade Panorama Panorama must be the same software version as its managed firewalls.
+Panorama must be on the same software version as its managed firewalls.

-Current Newly launched firewall are version 9.0.1, but Panorama version is 8.1.2.
-So user must manual upgrade Panorama to version 9.0.0+.
+Current a newly launched firewall instance is on version 9.0.1, but Panorama instance version is on 8.1.2.
+So once you have launched a Panorama instance, upgrade it to version 9.0.0+ by following the instructions below..

 Go to Panorama --> Dynamic Updates, click "Check Now", select latest version in "Applications and Threats", downland and install.